 It would do us a great deal of good to always remember that investments are not always fiscal.
 Children need us, our time and attention.
 I know it becomes difficult in the current times with both parents working and other related issues.
 But I guess the SIP plan would work just fine with the kids too.
 Instead of coming down hard on them after the results are declared when they are not up to the expectations, a little of our time and attention daily would go a long way to build up a strong relationship.
 Sometimes it’s prudent to go for long-term investments.
 Think of your children like that and let them be.
 Let them come into their own in their own time.
 Believe me you will be surprised with the results – they could outdo even your expectations!

 Children are our future.
-We need to start working with them from now to get where we want them to be.
+We need to start working with them from now to get where they want to be.
 But let’s not get too caught up with societal pressures and expectations.
 Instead let us enjoy our children for what they are.
 You’ll miss these days once they grow up and leave the nest.
 Till then, love them the way they are, and they are special!

-I’m now waiting for the new session to start to meet my new class, and a new team of partners (I mean the parents)!
+I’m now waiting for the new session to start, to meet my new class, and a new team of partners (I mean the parents)!